1. Output information

 Household

-The household projections are based on the 2011 Census definition of a household: “one person living alone, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room or sitting room or dining area.”
-This includes sheltered accommodation units in an establishment where 50% or more have their own kitchens (irrespective of whether there are other communal facilities) and all people living in caravans on any type of site that is their usual residence.
+The household projections are based on the census definition of a household, which in 2011 and 2021 was: "one person living alone, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room or sitting room or dining area."
+This includes all sheltered accommodation units in an establishment (irrespective of whether there are other communal facilities) and all people living in caravans on any type of site that is their usual residence.
 This will include anyone who has no other usual residence elsewhere in the UK.
 A household must contain at least one person whose place of usual residence is at the address.
-A group of short-term residents living together is not classified as a household and neither is a group of people at an address where only visitors are staying.
+A group of short-term residents living together is not classified as a household, and neither is a group of people at an address where only visitors are staying.

 Household headship rate

 In past sets of household projections, the household headship rate was the proportion of individuals in a specific group considered the head of household, defined by geography, age group, sex and household type.
-The formula differed from the HRR formula as it used the variable of household type, rather than relationship status.
+The formula differed from the household representative rate formula as it used the variable of household type, rather than relationship status.

 Household population

-The household population is the difference between the total usual resident population and the usual resident population living in CEs.
+The household population is the difference between the total usual resident population and the usual resident population living in communal establishments.

 Household reference person (HRP)

-The HRP is a person chosen for statistical reasons because of economic activity, age and/or sex as the representative of a household.
-The 2018-based household projections define the HRP as the eldest economically active person in the household, then the eldest inactive person if there was no economically active person.
-2014-based (and earlier) sets of stage 1 household projections defined the HRP as the eldest male within the household, then the eldest female if there was no male.
-The full explanation of the current HRP definition can be found on page 23 of the 2011 Census Glossary.
+The HRP is a person chosen for statistical reasons by virtue of economic activity, age and/or sex as the representative of a household.
+The 2022-based household projections define the HRP as the eldest economically active person in the household, then the eldest inactive person if there was no economically active person.
+2014-based (and earlier) sets of Stage 1 household projections defined the HRP as the eldest male within the household, then the eldest female if there was no male.
+The full explanation of the current HRP definition can be found in the Measurements used in Census 2021 data.

 Household representative rate (HRR)

-The HRR is the proportion of people in a particular demographic group (for the 2018-based household projections, this is based on geography, age group and sex) who were the HRP.
+The HRR is the proportion of people in a particular demographic group (for the 2022-based household projections this is based on geography, age group and sex) who were the HRP.
 The value of the HRR will be between zero and one.

 Household type